lethain/pres_data_pipeline/data_pipeline.md

 !SLIDE

-## What is big data?

->> When an increase, in quantity or kind, of data
+>> When an increase of data, in quantity or kind,
->> ccauses your tools or approach to fail.
+>> causes your tools or approach to fail.

-!SLIDE
+!SLIDE left

 ## A map of what's to come